Ahart Herbarium

 Ahart Herbarium is open to the public!

-Visiting the herbarium is by appointment only, by contacting the Curator at ljaneway@csuchico.edu.
+To visit the herbarium by appointment, contact the Curator at ljaneway@csuchico.edu.